The Consitution of the University of Bristol Physics Society (Chaos)

 - The responsibilities of these roles are as follows:

 To organise and run social events for all members.
 These should include a range of drinking and non-drinking socials.

 - Physbar Representative

-Responsible for running Physbar, the tuckshop in the School of Physics.
+Responsible for stocking, budgeting, scheduling, buying and repairing machines and general running of Physbar, the tuckshop in the School of Physics.

 - Physball Representatives

 To organise the annual Society Ball, which shall be a formal event.
 Must make decisions and organise the location, tickets, music and activities, reporting back to the Committee as appropriate.
 Ideally there should be 2 people filling this role.
 Physball Representatives for the following year’s Committee shall be elected in January and serve on the Committee until December 31st of the same year.
 Their responsibilities until the AGM shall be to book a venue for Physball and to help the existing Physball Representatives organise the Summer Graduation event.
 They will become full members of the Committee at the AGM.
 The Physball Representatives shall have the right to create a Physball sub-Committee, if needed, to help manage Physball.
 Members of the sub-Committee can come either from within the Committee or outside the Committee.
 If from outside the Committee, the sub-Committee will not have a vote or attend Committee meetings.